 Specialized Arm Prosthetic

-In third world countries, many amputees who without access to advanced prosthetics lose their jobs due to their lack of mobility and physical abilities.
+In developing countries, many amputees without access to advanced prosthetics lose their jobs due to their lack of mobility and physical abilities.
 QBiT's goal is to create specialized upper limb prosthetics that are specifically designed to execute certain jobs that are common in these countries.
-These prosthetics are much more affordable than fully automated prosthetics, due to their ease of construction and materials required, and will hopefully allow people who have lost their limb, the ability to continue working.
+These prosthetics are much more affordable than fully automated prosthetics, due to their ease of construction and materials required, and will hopefully provide amputees with the ability to continue working.